ab4d/Ab4d.SharpEngine.Samples/README.md

 NOTE:
 Ab3d.PowerToys and Ab3d.DXEngine will still be actively developed, will get new releases and features and will have full support in the future!

+## Building for macOS and iOS

+The following changes are required to use Ab4d.SharpEngine on macOS and iOS:
+- .Net 8 is requried to use Ab4d.SharpEngine on iOS (because function pointers do not work with .Net 7 on iOS).
+Mac Catalyst can run on .Net 7, but it is recommended to use .Net 8.
+It is possible to use preview version of .Net 8 - at the time of writing this preview 7 was used.

+- To use preview version of .Net 8 in Visual Studio for Mac, you need to enable .Net 8.
+This is done in Preferences / Preview Features / check "Use the .NEt 8 SDK if installed".

+- The 3D scene that is rendered by Ab4d.SharpEngine is shown by using SKCanvasView.
+To use that control, add reference to SkiaSharp.Views.Maui.Controls NuGet package.
+The add ".UseSkiaSharp()" to the bulder setup in the MauiProgram.cs file.

+- Add libMoltenVK.dylib from the Vulkan SDK to the projects so that the library can be loaded at runtime.
+Note that there are different builds for iOS and for Catalyst (the lates use the version of macOS).
+When running the version of Mac Catalyst the sample app can also use the library from the installed Vulkan SDK.
+The preview 7 version of .Net 8 and the Visual Studio for Mac v17.6 can sometimes produce "clang++ exited with code 1" error when compiling.
+I do not know why this happens and how to solve that.
+Sometimes it helps to delete obj and bin folder and restart the Visual Studio.
+If this do not help, remove the inclusion of libMoltenVK.dylib for Catalyst - in this case install the Vulkan SKD to the computer and the Catalyst app will use the library from Vulkan SKD folder.

+- To run the app in iOS, the application need to have provisioning profile set.
+One option is to follow the instructions on the following page: https://learn.microsoft.com/en-us/dotnet/maui/ios/capabilities?tabs=vs Another option is to open the project in the Rider IDE, then right-click on the project and select "Open in Xcode".
+Rider will create the Xcode project file and open it in Xcode.
+There you can click on the project file and in the "Certificates, Identifiers & Profiles" tab create an ad-hoc provisioning profile (allow having up to 3 development apps installed at the same time).
+See more: https://developer.apple.com/help/account/manage-profiles/create-a-development-provisioning-profile/ Note that to create the provisioning profile, the ApplicationId (in csproj file) needs to be in a form of "com.companyName.appName" - this is then used as a Bundle Id.

 ## Troubleshooting